 As an SMB retailer, you may already have a good handle on your own daily, weekly, and monthly sales and operations performance metrics through your POS system, but how can you begin to track and measure your business against others in your space?

 The first step in effectively growing your business is to benchmark how your current sales and operational efficiencies stack up against similar companies.
 When establishing your business goals for the year, wouldn’t it be valuable to know how many orders your competitors processed last year?
 Or how many different channels they’re selling through, and what e-commerce solutions they’re utilizing?

 And benchmarking is not only good for assessing where your company stands today.
 It can also help identify where the best opportunities are for market expansion and operational improvements.

 To establish a competitive benchmark for your business, you must:

-Determine key metrics.
+- Determine key metrics.
 What data points are most central to your business?
-Focusing on key business-driving metrics like revenue, order volume, and cost of goods sold makes researching competitors and measuring success much more clear.
+Focusing on key retail metrics like revenue, order volume, and cost of goods sold makes researching competitors and measuring success much more clear.